jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 Now to tie redux up and have it ready we need to create our "`store`" using the aptly named redux function createStore, which takes 3 arguments:

-- your root reducer (the combination of any reducers you have)
+1. Your root reducer (the combination of any reducers you have)
-- any needed initial state
+2. Any needed initial state
-- an "enhancer" which i wont use or go into further here.
+3. An "enhancer" which i wont use or go into further here.

 since we want to load our tasks from a file, we need to tie that into creating our store: